Professor of Theoretical High Energy Astrophysics

 First, the new news

 It’s the start of a new year so of course I made a bunch of resolutions that likely won’t stick, but one of them was to start doing more research blogging on our site, and to encourage my group to do better here too, after a longish hiatus.
 Why the hiatus?
-At least from my side I guess the fallout from the pandemic has been … Continue reading →
+At least from my side I guess the fallout from the pandemic has … Continue reading →

 Where I Am / Will Be